.NET Encryption Library

 "I was looking for a .NET library I could use for projects I was working on involving encryption.
 I needed to quickly develop proof-of-concept utilities and I found the Kellerman encryption library to be the most complete at any price.
 I especially like the ease of which the library can be implemented; I was up and running minutes after downloading the product.
 Thanks for the excellent work."

 When you need to encrypt sensitive personal information such as credit cards, social security numbers, and passwords; look no further than the .NET Encryption Library by Kellerman Software.
 The .NET Encryption Library supports the strongest encryption algorithms and key sizes currently available.
 It also has public and private key encryption with RSA.
-It supports all .NET project types including ASP.NET Core, ASP.NET MVC, WPF, Webforms, Winforms, WCF, Windows Services, and Web Services.
+It supports all .NET project types including .NET Standard, ASP.NET Core, ASP.NET MVC, WPF, Webforms, Winforms, WCF, Windows Services, and Web Services.
 It can be used with any .NET language including VB.NET and C#.
 Download the full list of features.

 While it can be purchased separately, this product is also included in the Gold Suite.
 Gold Suite subscribers receive all product updates and all new products as part of a yearly subscription.
 It is the best value in the industry.